Save up to 20% on selected medications. No code needed, discount applied at checkout.

 - A monoaminoxidase inhibitor for depression or Parkinson’s disease.

+You can safely buy Propranolol from EU Meds.
 Because propranolol may not suit everyone, we will complete a Consultation with you including a health questionnaire.
 This will ensure that the medication will be suitable for you.

 A qualified prescriber will review your current medications, including any herbal remedies or supplements, to ensure that propranolol will not interact with them.